AGhost-7/docker-dev/tutorial/readme.md

     }
 }
 ```
 Now we need to copy and own the file.
+In the Dockerfile:
 ```dockerfile
 # copy tern completion config
 COPY ./.tern-config "$HOME/.tern-config"